 On 9/11, I got out of bed and discovered a series of borderline incoherent messages from my girlfriend at the time.
 I called her and, after confirming I was indeed safe—I remember being baffled she would even ask that—she instructed me to turn on the television.
 To this day I check my messages in the morning and find it comforting if no one’s been in touch.
 (As the day progresses and I still find that no one’s contacted me, this feeling gradually morphs into crushing loneliness.)

 Very soon after the attacks, I saw a performance artist act out what she witnessed near Ground Zero.
 This triggered something deep inside of me, in that I was seized with an urge to throw up.
 I still find it hard to wrap my head around the fact that as people either desperately sought safety or rushed to care for their fellow man, she apparently watched and mused, “Man, I can’t wait to do a one-woman reenactment of this!”
-Ten years out, I still don’t want to see any recreations of those events.
+Sixteen years out, I still don’t want to see any recreations of those events—especially not one involving Charlie Sheen.
 I can’t think of any other occurrence that inspires these feelings in me, but I believe we all saw so much footage of the genuine article that attempting to duplicate it is, at the very least, superfluous.
-There are thousands of years of history for artists to address: leave that morning alone.
+There are thousands of years of history for artists to address: Leave that morning alone.